ANURAGX/File_Quest/README.md

 | 25.      | Can filter out a file from current list of files|

 ###Submitting Pull Requests
-- We ask that all pull requests are well documented so that we may better understand your commits.
+- I request you all that all pull requests are well documented so that we may better understand your commits.
 Requests that lack documentation may be rejected.

 ###Submitting Bug Reports
 When submitting a bug report, please include the following:-